Suryansh-Dey/neovim-config/README.md

 1. `Ctrl-n` -> `Alt+f` for file tree
 2. `<leader>rn` renames an identifier instead of toggling relative line number
 3. `<leader>ra` and `<leader>n` was removed.
-WHY THE FUCK YOU NEED A KEY BINDING TO TOGGLE LINE NUMBER?
+You need doctor if need keymap for toggling line numbers.
 You may just use command `:set nu!` for that if you feel crazy some day.